JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 * completely malformed result, e.g. one of my systems reports 3579545Hz, that pretty much reminds to the [ACPI base frequency](https://uefi.org/sites/default/files/resources/ACPI_Spec_6_5_Aug29.pdf#page=132), or
 * this protocol is not available

+On systems available to me only a few parts report an relieable result.

 ## Goals
 The root cause for the failing of the **tianocore UEFI** functions [**`InternalCalculateTscFrequency()`**](https://github.com/tianocore/edk2/blob/5220bd211df890f2672c23c050082862cd1e82d6/PcAtChipsetPkg/Library/AcpiTimerLib/AcpiTimerLib.c#L340)